 Activity Three - Detailed Case Study - Malaria a Vector-Borne Disease

 We are going to be focusing on malaria as a vector-borne diseases, but why are we focusing on this?

-- As geographers we all like a map, using image two describe the changing global spread of malaria from 1990 to 2085.
+As geographers we all like a map, using image three describe the changing global spread of malaria from 1990 to 2085.

 Exam Style Question

 'Water-borne diseases are more deadly than vector-borne diseases.'
 Discuss [10 marks]

 This lesson was development in collaboration with Richard Allaway from geographyalltheway.
 For more resources please visit www.geographyalltheway.com